 County of Kaua'i Zoning Ordinances.
 The County of Kaua'i developed comprehensive zoning ordinances as an implementing tool for the Kaua'i General Plan to address long-range growth and development.
-The KLF Phase II/Cell 1 and Cell 2 is located within a county Agricultural District.
+The KLF is located within a county Agricultural District.

 HRS 205A: Coastal Zone Management.
 The proposed Phase II/Cell 1 and Cell 2 vertical expansion would not result in significant adverse impacts to recreational, historic, or scenic and open space resources; coastal ecosystems; public use beaches/shoreline access; or marine resources.
 The project area is not mapped within a flood plain, the tsunami inundation zone, an erosion-prone area, or on geologically hazardous area, and is not at increased risk of damage from coastal hazards.
-Public participation will be incorporated into the environmental review process for compliance with HRS 343.
+Public participation has been incorporated into the environmental review process for compliance with HRS 343.
 Therefore the proposed expansion is consistent with the objectives and policies of the coastal zone management program as outlined in HRS §205A-2.